 If you’re heading to Basel, Switzerland in October for the Cloud Foundry Summit Europe, you can learn more about the project in this talk or at Open Service Broker API and Cloud Foundry Services API office hours.

 The recently formed Services API project (under the Application Runtime PMC) aims to enhance the developer workflow on Cloud Foundry provisioning and managing services.
-Contributors from Pivotal and SUSE are already working on many new features in the Cloud Controller and Open Service Broker API.
+Contributors from VMware and SUSE are already working on many new features in the Cloud Controller and Open Service Broker API.
 By improving both these workflows in the platform and the Open Service Broker API specification, the team hopes to encourage a diverse ecosystem of services that can be consumed by cloud-native platforms like Cloud Foundry and Kubernetes.

 This week marked the second update to the Open Service Broker API specification under the guidance of the working group: v2.13.
 This new version comes three months after the last version and includes a diverse range of new features, bug fixes and improvements.
 Many of these features were discussed at the recent community meetup at Google’s offices in Fremont, Seattle.